agmarrugo/agmarrugo.github.com/source/_posts/2012-08-15-hello-world.markdown

 categories: general
 ---

 This is my first post on my [octopress](http://octopress.org/) powered blog.
-This is some code

-	git add .
-	git commit -m 'your message'
-	git push origin source